 Israel and the European Left: Between Solidarity and Delegitimisation (Continuum/Bloomsbury 2012) was one of the first books to examine the history of the relationship between the British Left and Israel.

-He edited a collection of essays by numerous Israel Studies scholars, Israel and the World Powers: Diplomatic Alliances and International Relations beyond the Middle East (I. B. Tauris 2014)
+He has also edited a collection of essays by several Israel Studies scholars, Israel and the World Powers: Diplomatic Alliances and International Relations beyond the Middle East (I. B. Tauris 2014)

-The author of several previous books which had focused on the political odysseys of Vladimir Jabotinsky, Menahem Begin and Avraham Stern, The Rise of the Israeli Right: From Odessa to Hebron (Cambridge University Press) was awarded the gold medal as the best book for 2016 in The Washington Institute’s for Near East Policy’s Book Prize competition.
+His earlier books focused on the Israeli Right and the political odysseys of Vladimir Jabotinsky, Menahem Begin and Avraham Stern.
+His The Rise of the Israeli Right: From Odessa to Hebron (Cambridge University Press) was awarded the gold medal as the best book for 2016 in The Washington Institute’s for Near East Policy’s Book Prize competition.

 The Hebrew Republic: Israel’s Return to History was published by Rowman and Littlefield in the summer of 2017.
-This episodic history of Israel features articles written over half a century but interlinked with contemporary pieces to contextualise past events.
+This episodic history of Israel features his many articles, written over half a century but now interlinked with contemporary pieces to contextualise past events.

-The Routledge Handbook on Zionism which he has edited will be published in the summer of 2024.
-Forty academics from many parts of the world have contributed to this work.
+The Routledge Handbook on Zionism which he has edited was published in June 2024.
+Forty scholars from many parts of the world have contributed to this work.

 He is currently honorary president of the EAIS.